Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodological Literature

-\cite{semenova2020better} constructs DML estimators for unconditional Lee-type bounds. \cite{semenova2023debiased} considers partially identified parameters for linear moment functions with DML.
+\cite{semenova2023generalized} constructs DML estimators for unconditional Lee-type bounds. \cite{semenova2023debiased} considers partially identified parameters for linear moment functions with DML.
 A crucial point in both of these papers is that, while the effect of interest might not be point-identified, bounds themselves are characterized by well-understood convex moment problems or the corresponding support function.
 The same applies to the heterogeneous bounds considered in this paper.
 We derive the asymptotic distribution of the nonparametric heterogeneous DML based estimator for the identified set.
-This nests the univariate generalized Lee bounds by \cite{semenova2020better} as a special case.
-In contrast to \cite{semenova2023debiased}, the moment functions are nonlinear in the outcome and non-differentiable with respect to the underlying nuisance functions.
+This nests the univariate generalized Lee bounds by \cite{semenova2023generalized} as a special case.
+In addition, we also provide the bounds and inference theory for separate subgroups of always-takers defined by their monotonicity type, i.e.~their effect sign of treatment on selection.
+In contrast to \cite{semenova2023debiased}, the moment functions are nonlinear in the outcome.
 The use of machine learning (random forests) for Lee-type bounds has also been heuristically discussed by \cite{cornelisz2020addressing}.
 They do, however, not provide any formal theory for estimation and inference. \cite{olma2021nonparametric} also discusses nonparametric estimation of generic truncated conditional expectations based on similar conditional moments as the ones used in this paper.
-He suggest kernel estimation for both stages and provides pointwise linearization and distribution results.
+He suggests kernel estimation for both stages and provides pointwise linearization and distribution results.
 In contrast, our approach can handle generic first-stage learners that also work in setups with high-dimensional confounding.
 Moreover, \cite{olma2021nonparametric} does neither consider local power improvements, misspecification, nor uniform inference.